 Trish was a section editor of the Confederate Stampless Cover Catalog, as well as a contributor to the 1986 New Dietz Confederate States Catalog and annual updates of the Scott Specialized Catalogue.
 She has written hundreds of philatelic research articles, primarily on Confederate postal history for the American Philatelist, Congress Book, Smithsonian Magazine, Way Markings, Confederate Philatelist, La Posta, SPA Journal and other publications.

-Society affiliations include life memberships in the American Philatelic Society, Confederate Stamp Alliance, U.S. Philatelic Classics Society, American Association of Philatelic Exhibitors, and the American Philatelic Research Library, of which she is also a patron; she is a member of the American Stamp Dealers Association, National Stamp Dealers Association, Collectors Club of New York, Fellow of the Royal Philatelic Society of London, and belongs to numerous other collector and dealer organizations.
-She served on the board of directors as the first female member of the American Philatelic Research Library 1983-89, the Society of Philatelic Americans (also Publicity Director and Advertising - 1973), the Virginia Postal History Society, NAPEX, and the World Stamp Expo Advisory Board to the U.S. Postal Service.
+Society affiliations include life memberships in the American Philatelic Society, Civil War Philatelic Society, U.S. Philatelic Classics Society, American Association of Philatelic Exhibitors, and the American Philatelic Research Library, of which she is also a patron; she is a member of the American Stamp Dealers Association, National Stamp Dealers Association, Collectors Club of New York, Fellow of the Royal Philatelic Society of London, and belongs to numerous other collector and dealer organizations.
+She served on the board of directors as the first female member of the American Philatelic Research Library 1983-89, the board of the Society of Philatelic Americans (also Publicity Director and Advertising - 1973) from 1972-1975, the Virginia Postal History Society, NAPEX, and the World Stamp Expo Advisory Board to the U.S. Postal Service.
 She was elected to the board of the Philatelic Foundation October 2021.
 She is among those honored by Linn's Stamp News in March 2022 as one of the Most Influential Philatelists.